classicrob/simply-jekyll/_notes/Chat Interview with Licat about Community Building in Obsidian.md

 Product wise, some of the high value targets that we planned: plan from very early on were the pane system, the graph optimizations, css customizations, plugin ecosystem, Sync and Publish as our way to sustainability and profitability.
 Our pricing model: monetization was there from day 1 and it's working out pretty well.

 We also had to plan around the delivery of our first baby that happened about 2 weeks after public launch of the product

+**Robert Haisfield**

+2 weeks after public launch?
+You and Silver have exemplified some of the most impressive product development / community involvement I've ever seen... and you have a baby?
+Incredible.

+**Licat**

+Thank you

+**Robert Haisfield**

+Thank you for taking the time to do this, and for building an amazing product!